Climate-Resilient Water Security and Sanitation

 Great strides have been made in strengthening safe water and sanitation systems around the world.
 However, climate shocks could derail that progress.
 Consider these numbers:

-- Already in 2021, 1.42 billion people live in areas of high or extremely high water vulnerability.
-This is likely to get much worse without immediate and significant climate action.
-The global population is on course to reach 9.7 billion by 2050, a nearly 24% increase over 2020.
+- In 2021, 1.42 billion people lived in areas of high or extremely high water vulnerability.
+This is likely to get much worse without immediate and significant climate action, particularly as the global population is expected to increase 24% from 2020 to 2050.

 - Nearly 3.6 billion people lack access to sufficient water at least one month per year.
 As demand for water increases, more than 5 billion people could lack sufficient water by 2050.